MicrosoftDocs/azure-reference-other/stream-analytics-query-language/sliding-window-azure-stream-analytics.md

  **windowsize**

  A big integer which describes the size of the window.
-The windowsize is static, and cannot be changed dynamically at runtime.
+The windowsize is static and cannot be changed dynamically at runtime.

  The maximum size of the window in all cases is 7 days.